apache/jackrabbit-oak/oak-doc/src/site/markdown/features/oak-run-nodestore-connection-options.md

 For setups prior to Oak 1.6 (which used older segment support) you would need to pass `--segment` option otherwise connection would fail

+If `--read-write` option is enabled then it must be ensured that target repository is not in use.
+Otherwise oak-run would not be able access the NodeStore.

 ### DocumentNodeStore - Mongo